 Cellars

 Repair category -

 Notes N/A

 Electricity

-Repair category 1
+Repair category 2

-Notes From the limits of our inspection, the electrical system appears adequate for present usage.
-It should be noted that only the most recently constructed and rewired properties will fully comply with current regulations.
-We have been advised that the system has been recently inspected and complies with the current regulations.
+Notes Elements of the electrical system are of an older nature.
+It should be noted that only the most recently constructed and rewired properties will fully meet with current regulations.